siran/writing/books/A Maxwell Universe - Part III/A Maxwell Universe - 320 Part III — The Radiating Self.md

     theoretically drive another brain.

-3.  **Navigation (Biology Detects):** Migratory birds possess **Cryptochromes**—proteins in the eye that rely on radical-pair electron entanglement to "see" the Earth's magnetic field.
-Evolution has already produced biological sensors capable of detecting subtle electromagnetic gradients.
+3.  **Navigation (Biology Detects):** Migratory birds possess **Cryptochromes**—proteins in the eye that rely on precise electron spin states to "see" the Earth's magnetic field.
+Evolution has already produced biological sensors capable of detecting subtle electromagnetic gradients through classical magnetic torque (Larmor precession), without needing to invoke quantum magic.

 4.  **Force (Fields Move Matter):** **Optical Tweezers** and **Dielectrophoresis** are standard lab techniques.
 We use the pressure of electromagnetic fields to physically push bacteria, viruses, and cells.
-The claim that "fields can apply force to matter" is not magic; it is engineering.
+    * *The Critique:* "But those machines use kilowatts; the brain uses milliwatts."
+    * *The Rebuttal:* Distance.
+Optical tweezers work from meters away.
+The Brain-Mind interface works at **Angstroms**.
+The most obvious proof of Telekinesis is that **you can move your own arm.** The "Self" (Field) driving the "Body" (Matter) is the primary instance of this force.
+The field strength at $r \approx 0$ is singular.

 ### The Hard Limits (and The "Noise" Fallacy)